 Role of the Independent Compensation Consultant.
 For fiscal year 2015, the Compensation Committee retained Pearl Meyer ("PM" or the "Compensation Consultant") as its independent consultant.
 PM reports directly to the Compensation Committee and performs no other work for the Company besides rendering compensation consulting services.
-In accordance with its charter, the Compensation Committee analyzed whether the work of PM as a compensation consultant has raised any conflict of interest, taking into consideration the following factors: (i) the provision of other services to the Company by PM; (ii) the amount of fees from the Company paid to PM as a percentage of the firm's total revenue; (iii) PM's policies and procedures that are designed to prevent conflicts of interest; (iv) any business or personal relationship of PM or the individual compensation advisors employed by the firm with an executive officer of the Company owned by PM or the individual compensation advisors with any member of the Compensation Committee is analysis of the above factors, that the work of PM and the individual compensation advisors employed by PM as compensation consultants to the Company has not created any conflict of interest.
+In accordance with its charter, the Compensation Committee analyzed whether the work of PM as a compensation consultant has raised any conflict of interest, taking into consideration the following factors: (i) the provision of other services to the Company by PM; (ii) the amount of fees from the Company paid to PM as a percentage of the firm's total revenue; (iii) PM's policies and procedures that are designed to prevent conflicts of interest; (iv) any business or personal relationship of PM or the individual compensation advisors with any member of the Compensation Committee; and (vi) any stock of the Company owned by PM or the individual compensation advisors employed by the firm.
+The Committee has determined, based on its analysis of the above factors, that the work of PM and the individual compensation advisors employed by PM as compensation consultants to the Company has not created any conflict of interest.